Learn How To Be Content Creative Every Day of the Week

 1. Become The Notetaker/Voice Recorder:

 You could carry around a notepad and paper and jot down the brilliant ideas as they come to you (if you still know how to write).
 Or, the record button on your cell phone works too.
 If it’s something you must remember by heart without an aid then there is something to be said about the act of actually writing something down.
 It seems whenever I manually put the words on paper, I don’t need the list.
 I’ve tested this theory repeatedly.
-After creating the list for the grocery store so I won’t forget anything and then forgetting the list.
+After creating the list for the grocery store so I won’t forget anything, I then forget the list.
 Brilliant!
-AW but you see it is because I wrote everything down and so I remember everything I had written on the list.
+Luckily, because I wrote everything down I remember everything on the list.
 Sometimes you have to trick yourself into these things.
 It Works!
 Ahhh the irony of trying not to forget anything and then forgetting the thing you made to not forget anything.
 Wait, what was I talking about again?
 I forgot!

 The record button on your cell phone is great for capturing stray ideas and is probably the thing you will most likely have handy when an idea comes rushing in like Hurricane Andrew.
 Unless your in the middle of pleading to the judge why he should not give you a ticket for going 90mph in a school zone.
 So much for being prepared to capture your ideas as they come.
 It’s okay, you’ll have plenty of time trying to remember your brilliant idea from your cell – and No that is NOT short for cell phone.